AMWD Stock Analysis — American Woodmark

 Where It Stands

-AMWD trades at 24.5x next year's earnings—well above the industrials sector median of 20x—because analysts expect EPS to drop by 71.2% over the next year.
+AMWD trades at 24.5x next year's earnings—well above the consumer durables sector median of 20x—while analysts expect EPS to fall by 71.2% over the next year and trailing revenue is down 13.6%.

 Key Metrics